piyush-kurur/piyush-kurur.github.io/contents/posts/2014-08-27-Dependent-Types.md

 terms like in the [previous post] will not work; we need to define them hand in hand.

-The type assumptions themselves should now be an ordered sequence of assumptions of the form $x:A$ with the added restriction that any assumption $x:A$ in the sequence, all the variables that appear free in the type $A$ should themselves be defined previous assumptions in the sequence.
-As a result type assumption $Γ$ are no more sets but *ordered* sequences which we call *telescopes*.
+The type assumptions themselves should now be an ordered sequence $Γ$ of assumptions of the form $x:A$ with the added restriction that for any assumption $x:A$ in the sequence $Γ$, all the variables that appear free in the type $A$ should themselves be defined in previous assumptions of $Γ$.
+Therefore the order of the assumptions in $Γ$ matters and they cannot be treated as mere sets.
+Such sequences will be called *telescopes* of type assumptions.
 Finally, we can form expressions like $λ x: A → e$ only if $A$ is known to be a valid type which in turn depends on the telescope that is effective at that context.
-The inference rules for dependently typed lambda calculus thus needs to define simultaneously what are the valid types, terms, telescopes and type judgements.
+The inference rules for dependently typed lambda calculus thus needs to define *simultaneously* what the valid types, terms, telescopes and type judgements are.
 This we capture via the following judgements.

-1. $e\;\mathbf{term}$ which asserts that e is a valid term,
+1. $e\;\mathbf{term}$ which asserts that $e$ is a valid term,

 2. $Γ\;\mathbf{telescope}$ which asserts that $\Gamma$ is a valid telescope,